This is how to work from home

-Finding a job as a stay at home mum that you can do while you’ll at home with the kids is THE dream but finding ways to earn extra money isn’t easy if you don’t know where to look.
+Finding a job as a stay-at-home mum that you can do while you’ll at home with the kids is THE dream but finding ways to earn extra money isn’t easy if you don’t know where to look.

 Making money online through flexible working can be achieved by just about anyone.
-It’s all about finding a home based job or self-employed business that suits your needs.
+It’s all about finding a home-based job or self-employed business that suits your needs.
 Some of these are even passive income owners too.

-Work from home jobs for mums
+41 work from home mum jobs

-Trying to find a part-time or full-time job around the kids isn’t easy, so why not find a home based role that you can do around the kids.
+Trying to find a part-time or full-time job around the kids isn’t easy, so why not find a home-based role that you can do around the kids.
 Many of these can be entry-level or if you have some experience can pay very well.

 If you like the sound of one but are unsure if you have the qualifications then have a look at an online provider like the Open University or Udemy to update your skills.